 Jane Jones has a First-Class degree in Social and Political Science from the University of Cambridge, two Masters degrees and a Doctorate in Philosophy.

 Jane believes the key to successful tutoring resides in the quality of attention one gives to one’s students.
 It is, above all, about empathy, and encouragement.

-Jane tutored and mentored our son in Politics during his last two years at university after he failed his second-year exams.
-Our son has Dyslexia and severe concentration problems and had been very badly taught at school, so you could say that Jane took the job on from scratch.
-At the time Jane began tutoring our son it was looking likely that he would have to drop out of university and his self-confidence was at rock bottom.
+“Jane tutored and mentored our son in Politics during his last two years at university after he failed his second-year exams.
+Our son has Dyslexia and severe concentration problems.
+He had been very badly taught at school, so you could say that Jane took the job on from scratch.
+At the time Jane began tutoring our son it was looking likely that he would have to drop out of university.
+His self-confidence was at rock bottom.
 Now, at the time of writing, our son is in the middle of his finals and we have just heard that he has achieved a first in his dissertation.
 There is no doubt that if Jane had not been around our son would not have been able to complete his degree.”